Our suggestions for the best itineraries to make the most of holidays in Tasmania’s North West or King Island.

 Overnight – Cradle Mountain

-Next stop is Railton’s Seven Sheds microbrewery for tastings and a chat with the brewer before making your way to Latrobe.
+Choose a tasting journey as you start the descent towards the coast; wine lovers choose Lower Barrington with a visit to Barringwood Park Vineyard, beer lovers choose Railton’s Seven Sheds microbrewery for tastings and a chat with the brewer.
+Either will eventually make your way to Latrobe.
 Wander through the Axeman’s Hall of Fame, be amazed at the retail delights of Reliquaire and treat your taste buds to an exquisite chocolate experience at the House of Anvers.
 Turn the car towards the beachside township of Port Sorell and call into Ghost Rock Vineyard – plan your evening and book your accommodation over a glass of their finest.

-Narawntapu National Park at sunset is where wildlife come to graze – wallabies, kangaroos, wombats and pademelons make this a must-see for those wanting to view Tasmanian wildlife in its natural environment.
+Narawntapu National Park at sunset is where wildlife comes to graze – wallabies, kangaroos, wombats and pademelons make this a must-see for those wanting to view Tasmanian wildlife in its natural environment.

 Overnight – Port Sorell/Shearwater